 Best Resolution: HP Reverb G2

-With its unmmatched image resolution and clarity, the HP Reverb G2 delivers the most realistic flight sim experience.$659.00
+With its unmmatched image resolution and clarity, the HP Reverb G2 delivers the most realistic flight sim experience.$648.95

 If resolution and image clarity is the most important aspect to your flight sim enjoyment, the HP Reverb G2 is definitely the VR headset you should buy with its 2160 x 2160 LCD display.

 It is unmatched in this regard and really makes a difference when reading gauges and for the overall visual experience.
+Just take a look at the difference in clarity and resolution between the Reverb G2, Index, and Quest 2.
 However, outside the center/sweet spot, the image becomes slightly blurry.

 The G2 has a 114-degree Field of View, which many wearers should get along fine with, but pales in comparison to the Valve Index’s 130-degree FOV.